lchski/flowratio-local/README.md

 ### Apparent bugs

+- [x] When AFK, it gets into an infinite loop somehow
 - [ ] Notification disappears after a brief while, despite requireInteraction: true – why is that?
 I'd prefer it to time out with the afk auto-submission.